 A sixth of a hectare on the Wing Block was planted with four Riesling clones, two originating from Geisenheim (GM) and two from Neustadt (I10V).
 GM198 accounts for 45%, I10V15 for 25%, GM 239 for 20% and I10V14 for 10%.

-The new planting on the Hill Block will increase our Riesling area to almost one third of a hectare.
-We’ll use equal amounts of GM198, GM239, I10V14 and GM110-18.
+Our new plantings increase our Riesling area to almost one third of a hectare.
+We have used equal amounts of GM198, GM239, I10V14 and GM110-18.

 A third of a hectare on the Bottom Block was planted to R6WV28 clone Syrah, commonly referred to as the Old Tahbilk clone.
 It also has a wider vine spacing of 1.8m.
 We’re aiming to keep yields low to enable earlier ripening and ensure premium quality.